MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to display a pop-up menu of tabbed window labels; FALSE to display forward and backward scroll buttons.
+[in] TRUE to display a pop-up menu of tabbed window labels; FALSE to display forward and backward scroll buttons.
 The default value is TRUE.

 ### Remarks
  When the user clicks a tab label, the framework displays the corresponding tabbed window.
 If the tab label is visible, the tabbed window is opened without changing its position.
 If the user selects a document from the pop-up menu and the corresponding tabbed window is off screen, the tabbed window becomes the first tab.